nexendrie/translation/docs/index.md

         - ["@translator", "logUntranslatedMessage"] # this is always present unless overwritten with !
     compiler:
         enabled: false # should we compile messages catalogues?
-        languages: { } # compile catalogues only for these languages. if you do not specify any language, catalogues will compiled for ALL languages
+        languages: { } # compile catalogues only for these languages. if you do not specify any language, catalogues will be compiled for ALL languages
 ```

 Param locale resolver takes language from presenter's parameter locale, the parameter's name is stored in property $param which can be changed at will.